Skip to main content

 What are minimalists like

 Like Hill, more and more people believe that the minimalist lifestyle is good for people and the environment.
 As a result, they embrace it and promote it.
 The Minimalists External link, opens in new window. platform is a good example.
-Created in 2010 by Americans Joshua Fields Millburn and Ryan Nicodemus, known worldwide for their Netflix documentaries (Minimalism, 2016 and Less Is Now, 2021), it now has five million followers, according to The Washington Post.
+Created in 2010 by Americans Joshua Fields Millburn and Ryan Nicodemus, known worldwide for their Netflix documentaries (Minimalism, 2016 and Less Is Now, 2021).

 What are minimalists like?
 They are ordinary citizens who are against uncontrolled consumerism and in favour of more sustainable development.
 In fact, recent environmental initiatives, such as the Zero Waste movement, are closely linked to this way of life.
 Its practitioners develop the ability to identify what is essential, what has purpose in their lives, and to eliminate everything else in order to gain freedom, tranquillity and space.